Topological Data Analysis in Air Traffic Management: the shape of big flight data sets: Introduction

-All these characteristics make extremely difficult to extract hindsight from those data to derive operational patterns and detect operation anomalies.
-In particular, this high dimensionality of flight trajectory data becomes particularly relevant for the identification of common traffic patterns in airports.
-Flight trajectory data high-dimensionality means that it includes a large number of variables or features, such as altitude, speed, heading, longitude, latitude, and time.
-The high dimensionality of the data makes it difficult to visualize and analyse, and also increases the risk of overfitting the data.

-One approach to addressing this problem have been to use dimensionality reduction techniques, such as principal component analysis (PCA) or t-distributed stochastic neighbour embedding (t-SNE), to reduce the number of variables in the data while preserving its underlying structure.
-This can help to identify common traffic patterns in airports by grouping similar flights based on their trajectory data (\cite{ocho}, \cite{nueve}, \cite{diez}, \cite{once}, \cite{doce}, \cite{trece}, \cite{catorce}).
-However, there are several limitations to be considered in this approach.
-The selection of PCA or t-SNE as the analysis algorithm is often based on empirical observations, and other machine learning techniques may produce better results for specific types of data or traffic patterns.
-While PCA and t-SNE can reveal patterns in the data, interpreting these patterns can be challenging, and further domain expertise is needed to interpret them meaningfully.
-The studies may not be generalizable to other airports or contexts, and further research is needed to determine the applicability of these techniques in different settings.
-Additionally, some of these studies present problems of limited sample size, data quality or data pre-processing.
+To address the high dimensionality issue, dimensionality reduction techniques such as principal component analysis (PCA) and t-distributed stochastic neighbour embedding (t-SNE) are employed to identify common traffic patterns \cite{diez,nueve,doce,ocho,catorce,once,trece}.
+However, limitations exist, including empirical selection of techniques and potential loss of relevant information, potential lack of interpretability, and issues of generalizability to different contexts.
+The choice between PCA or t-SNE in the analysis algorithm is often made through empirical observations, and alternative machine learning techniques might yield superior results for specific data types or traffic patterns.
+While PCA and t-SNE can uncover data patterns, the interpretation of these patterns poses challenges, requiring additional domain expertise for meaningful insights.
+The studies conducted may lack generalizability to different airports or contexts, necessitating further research to assess the applicability of these techniques in diverse settings.
+Moreover, some studies encounter issues related to limited sample size, data quality, or pre-processing, and there's always a risk of losing relevant information during dimensional reduction.